skolson/KmpJillcess/ReadMe.md

                 table("CRNC").retrieveAll { rowCount, it ->
                     val key = it.requireInt("hcrnc")                // msmoney often starts key column names with "h" (for handle?) val currencyName = it.requireString("szName")   // use get for nullable columns, require for not nullable
-                    val dt = it.getDateTime("dtSerial")             // returns a LocalDateTime instance from the Klock library
+                    val dt = it.getDateTime("dtSerial")             // returns a LocalDateTime instance from the kotlinx datetime library
                 }

                 close()